fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 	}

 By default, hidden posts are only visible to authenticated backend users.
-This is done by TypoScript (:code:`settings.previewHiddenRecords`), please see :code:`/Configuration/TypoScript/setup.txt`.